TRANSLATING

 • First year DPhil in Molecular Cell Biology in Health and Disease

-• Serves on the Management Board of Oxford Edge
+• Management Board Member, Oxford Edge

 • Previously a Venture Fellow at Ahren Innovation Capital